-Yet, the empirical success of DNNs, which are typically overparametrised models \cite{frankle2018lottery}, challenges the traditional complexity measures insofar as, according for instance to the VC-dimension, the discrepancy between training error and generalisation error is bounded from above by a quantity that grows at least linearly as the number of adjustable parameters grows but shrinks as the number of training examples increases, with the consequence that the traditional complexity measures tend to control the capacity by minimizing the number of parameters \cite{vapnik1982necessary,blumer1989learnability,haussler2018decision}.
+The empirical success of DNNs, which are typically overparametrised models \cite{frankle2018lottery}, challenges the traditional complexity measures.
+Indeed, according for instance to the VC-dimension, the discrepancy between training error and generalisation error is bounded from above by a quantity that grows at least linearly as the number of adjustable parameters grows, but shrinks as the number of training examples increases.
+As a consequence, the traditional complexity measures tend to control the capacity by minimising the number of parameters \cite{vapnik1982necessary,blumer1989learnability,haussler2018decision}.
 Moreover, experimental results prove that DNNs that have been trained to interpolate the training data achieve a near-optimal test result even when the training data have been corrupted by a massive amount of noise \cite{belkin2018understand}.
-As Poggio et al. \cite{poggio2017theory} write, the main puzzle of DNN revolves around the absence of overfitting despite large overparametrization and despite the large capacity demonstrated by zero training error on randomly labeled data.
-It is, in other words, the fact that DNNs can implement an operation $\mathcal{L^\prime}: (r,g) \mapsto f$ that (at least approximately) correctly generalizes to the desired $f$ from a function $g$ that is not the restriction of $f$ to the training set $S$, but rather a noise function, namely a function of randomized data, on $S$. \\
+As Poggio et al. \cite{poggio2017theory} write, the main puzzle of DNN revolves around the absence of overfitting despite large overparametrisation and despite the large capacity demonstrated by zero training error on randomly labeled data.
+It is, in other words, the fact that DNNs can implement an operation $\mathcal{L}: (r,g_{S^\prime}) \mapsto f$, where $r$ is some initial, e.g. random, network state, that (at least approximately) correctly generalises to the desired $f$ from a function $g$ that is not the restriction of $f$ to the total training set $S^\prime$, but rather a noise function, namely a function of randomised data, on $S^\prime$.